Technology on the Leading Edge

 View our online Workday Wiki accessible with your UT login (e.g. how you log into your UT computer).
 As a shortcut, you can always go to ut.edu/wiki to access the Workday Wiki.

 The University of Tampa is implementing Workday as a Student Information System over the next two years.
-Student recruiting, admissions, registration, advising, financial aid and bursar functions will progressively migrate from SpartanWeb into Workday.
-Each implementation will involve many iterations of data being migrated from legacy systems into Workday, each building more knowledge and experience for UT's functional team members.
-In turn, they will be better poised to align UT's existing processes with those required of Workday Student to maximize the use of technology.
-Overall, the Workday Student implementation is oriented around Fall 2019 registration - that is, for admissions, financial aid, registration and bursar functions that will be required for the Fall 2019 semester.
+Student recruiting, registration, advising, financial aid and bursar functions will progressively migrate, in a wave schedule, from SpartanWeb into Workday.
+Each wave in the overall implementation will involve many iterations of data being migrated from legacy systems into Workday, each building more knowledge and experience for UT's functional team members.
+Each of these iterations is called a wave and each wave represents key functionality going live in Workday.
+This wave approach will better poise UT to align existing processes with those required of Workday Student to maximize the use of technology.
+Overall, the Workday Student implementation is oriented around Fall 2020 registration - that is, for admissions, financial aid, registration and bursar functions that will be required for the Fall 2020 semester.

 Check back on this webpage periodically for updates.
 As new information about the implementation becomes available, it will be posted here.
 Also, job aids, more specific implementation dates and other details will be posted to the Workday Wiki.